Dimercel/cl-rules/README.markdown

 ### 4. Define your rules!!!

-Rules consists of several conditions and actions.
-Each rule may be only true or false.
+  The rules - heart of our system.
+They consist of several conditions and optional actions.
+Conditions specified with concrete values of arguments and can be specified in arbitrary order.
+Only if all conditions are true, rule is true.
+  Now we can define the rules for our tariff system.
 On this stage exists two ways:

 define your rules in code